top of page

 -Hafez, ghazal 122

-Instruction and support: Ramin Zoufonoun, Elham Manouchehri, Kiya Tabassian, Ziya Tabassian, Amir Amiri
+Instruction and support: Ramin Zoufonoun, Reza Abaee, Elham Manouchehri, Kiya Tabassian, Ziya Tabassian, Amir Amiri

 Technicians: Bert Picknell (Banff), Spike Taylor (Montréal), Mr. Anderer (Karlsruhe)